http://goddessfishpromotions.blogspot.com/2019/06/vbt-scandals-bride-by-pamela-gibson.html

 a Rafflecopter giveaway

-9 responses to “Author Interview: Pamela Gibson & Scandal’s Bride”
+9 Replies to “Author Interview: Pamela Gibson & Scandal’s Bride”

 1. I am enjoying these tours and finding all the terrific books my family is enjoying reading.
 Thanks for bringing them to us and keep up the good work.